bihor/camaliga/Documentation/Administration/Scheduler/Index.rst

 Note: deleted elements will be ignored!

+Note: this task was removed in version 10!

 - The fourth scheduler task can fill the slug-field after an update.
 The field didn´t existed before camaliga 9.1.1 and that´s why you should use this task to fill the slug-field with values.

+Note: this task was replaced in version 11 with a scheduler command (scheduler - Execute console commands)!